Low Carbon Transition Ratings

 Holistic Integration of Management Preparedness

-With more than 85 general and subindustry-specific management indicators - weighted by a company’s distribution of GHG emissions across Scopes 1, 2, 3 upstream, and 3 downstream across the full business value chain – investors can integrate granular climate insights into their company assessments and valuation models.
+With more than 85 general and subindustry-specific management indicators – weighted by a company’s distribution of GHG emissions across Scopes 1, 2, 3 upstream and Scope 3 downstream, across the full business value chain – investors can integrate granular climate insights into their company assessments and valuation models.

 null